 Alongside our work on the financial statements, we also review and report to the National Audit Office on your Whole of Government Accounts return.
 The extent of our review, and the nature of our report, is specified by the National Audit Office.

-We are currently waiting to start work in this area.
-We will commence this once the NAO instructions have been released and will report any matters arising to the Joint Internal Audit Committee.
+We are currently waiting to start work in this area once the NAO instructions have been released and will report any matters arising to the Joint Internal Audit Committee.